Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Is the social welfare surcharge refundable?

 The social welfare surcharge is not refundable.
-According to a clarification provided by the Central Board of Indirect Taxes and Customs (CBIC), the social welfare surcharge on imported goods is to be paid in cash and cannot be refunded through duty credit scrips.
+Central Board of Indirect Taxes and Customs (CBIC) clarified that importers must pay the social welfare surcharge in cash.
+Importers cannot claim a refund for this surcharge through duty credit scrips.

 Can we claim a social welfare surcharge?